 Bellingham makes a great year-round destination.
 Highs typically range from the mid to low 40s in the winter to the high 70s and low 80s in the summer months.
 Rain can happen any time of year, so it’s best to come prepared with layers and a rain jacket.

 Spring brings farmers’ markets, agricultural tours, and beautiful wildflowers.
-In summer, embrace outdoor recreation on the lakes and bays or hit the scenic mountain trails (just aim for a weekday to avoid the crowds).
+In summer, embrace outdoor recreation on the lakes, bays, and trails (aim for a weekday to avoid crowds).
 Come autumn, you can experience festivals and vibrant fall colors on a scenic drive or hike.
 It’s also a great time to take in local art and theater performances.
-During winter, snowsport enthusiasts will love exploring nearby Mount Baker for snowshoeing, skiing, and snowboarding.
+During winter, nearby Mount Baker offers snowshoeing, skiing, and snowboarding.

 Getting to Bellingham

 Bellingham is located about 90 miles north of Seattle on Interstate 5 and about 20 miles south of the border with Canada.
 Bellingham International Airport is served by several major airlines, including Alaska Airlines, Southwest Airlines, and Allegiant.
-The Amtrak Cascades, which runs between Vancouver, BC, and Eugene, Oregon, makes a stop at Fairhaven Station, just south of downtown Bellingham.
+The Amtrak Cascades, which runs between Vancouver, B.C., and Eugene, Oregon, stops in Fairhaven.

 Looking for more Bellingham trip inspiration?
 Check out Visit Bellingham | Whatcom County.